News literacy refers to the critical thinking skills necessary to evaluate news publications for their credibility and reliability.

 Contain graphics that are often full-color pictures and illustrations.

 Databases that contain both scholarly and popular sources usually allow you to restrict your search to scholarly sources only.
-Look for an option to display only scholarly or peer-reviewed sources.
+Look for an option to display only scholarly, academic, or peer-reviewed sources.